The Varsvik wind farm, inaugurated in 2014, lies some 100 km north of Stockholm on the edge of the small town of Hallstavik.

 The Hallstavik Paper Mill began operating in 1915.
-And while, with 350 employees it is still by far the town of 4,500 people’s biggest employer, it has of course changed considerably over the years.
+And while it is still the biggest employer in town, it has of course changed considerably over the years.
 The huge mill complex consists of a patchwork of industrial architecture from across the ages.

 There are one or two old buildings from the very beginning that ooze character.
-Some are from the 1970s that resemble the set of a dystopian science fiction movie.
-Then there are more modern buildings.
-It is these newer ones that support the modernisation of the mill and in particular its drive towards sustainability.
+Some are from the 1970s and resemble the set of a dystopian science fiction movie.
+Then there are more modern constructions.
+It is these newer ones that support the modernisation of the mill and in particular the drive towards sustainability.

 Sells to the grid